Venice, Florida, United States Guide

 Day Trips

-45 minutes - 1 hour by car Boca Grande, located on Gasparilla Island, is a charming and historic town known for its beautiful beaches, world-class fishing, and relaxed atmosphere.
-Explore the historic downtown area, visit the Gasparilla Island State Park, or go shelling on the beach.
+Located on Gasparilla Island, Boca Grande is a charming and historic town known for its beautiful beaches, world-class fishing, and relaxed atmosphere.
+Climb the historic Gasparilla Island Lighthouse for panoramic views.
+Explore the quaint shops and restaurants in the village.

 Travel Time